FC Ismaning: History

 The 700 member club was founded in March 1921 and played in lower-tier competition until the mid-90s when the footballers advanced for the first time to the Landesliga Bayern-Süd (V).
 Ismaning enjoyed its most successful season to date in 1999–2000 when it took the Landesliga title to move up to the Oberliga Bayern (IV) and also captured the Bavarian Cup.
 The regional cup win led to the side's participation in the DFB-Pokal (German Cup) tournament where it was put out by Bundesliga club Borussia Dortmund (0–4) in the first round.
-The team has played in the fourth tier for seven seasons and earned three consecutive third-place results from 2003–2005.
+The team has played in the fourth tier for seven seasons and earned three consecutive third-place results from 2003 to 2005.
 After this, the club's fortunes took a dive with a 14th-place finish in 2006–07, when relegation was narrowly avoided.
 The 2007–08 season saw improvement however when the club finished tenth in the Oberliga.
-In 2009–10, the club had showed its best performance in the league yet, finishing second.
+In 2009–10, the club showed its best performance in the league yet, finishing second.

 They won the Bayernliga on 21 May 2011 with a 4–1 win at home to SV Seligenporten but declined to apply for a Regionalliga licence and were therefore not promoted.
 At the end of the 2011–12 season the club managed to finish in the top nine of the Bayernliga and thereby directly qualified for the new tier four Regionalliga Bayern.
 In the 2012–13 season the club struggled in the bottom region of the table all season and was eventually relegated back to the Bayernliga.
 Ismaning finished last in the Bayernliga in 2013–14 and was relegated after losing to TuS Holzkirchen in the relegation round.
 After two seasons in the Landesliga a division title in 2015–16 took the club back up to the Bayernliga.

 FC Ismaning plays its home fixtures in the Stadion an der Lindenstraße (capacity 5,000).